 Your personal environment

 A dog, in memory of the days when he was a jackal or a wolf long before he came to dwell by the hearth of man, will often turn around a number of times before he finally lies down.
 The reason he does this is that he is following an ancestral urge to flatten the deep grass and make a little nest for himself.
 A bird works hard to feather its own nest.
 Each one of us, it seems to me, needs an environment of his own, however small or tenuous it may be, that houses his own personality.
 Perhaps this is why so many people never pioneer or go forth as travelling teachers, because they cannot, snail-like, leave their shells, and they are afraid of feeling naked and defenceless in a strange place.
 They probably do not recognize the feeling as such but subconsciously it affects them.
-To me one can pioneer or even travel with at least a token of one’s own walls with one.
+To me one can pioneer or even travel with at least a token of ones own walls with one.
 It is hard to put into words: some people are

 great readers; some people are musical; some people, like me, derive their joy mainly from their eyes; each one of us may be used to something or need something there near him to be his home, so why not try and take it with you?
 You cannot take the grand piano or your bass viol very easily, but a less pretentious instrument can go along, or take a little tape recorder and tapes with the music on it that you need and love, or when you get to your new home buy a local instrument and have fun learning to make music on it and new friends to teach you how; take a few favourite books or economize and buy new books for a new home; what is a room without a book?
 Or, like me, make a small oasis in your room with a cheerful little table cover of some native print or weaving, a wood bowl or basket on it, a picture of ‘Abdu’l-Bahá, in a nice little frame, your travelling clock set on its own little ornamental doily—something, anything all your own, an extension of your own personality.
 Did you say you had no table beside your bed?
 Why not a native stool, or a plastic stool, or even a carton box with a gay rag over it?
 You would literally have to be in a most extraordinary place not to find something to feather your nest with.
 An empty soup or bean tin may be your vase for a handful of flowers or wild grasses or even dead leaves; you can paint it or stick contact paper on it to make it look gayer, or even an empty glass jar or a bottle may be used as your vase.
-One very ordinary small green bottle was so pleasing to my eye with one flower in it that I carried it over 10,000 miles!
+One very ordinary small green bottle was so pleasing to my eye with one flower in it that I carried it over 16,000 kilometres (10,000 miles)!
 There is no excuse for your not having something in a room to reassure you that your personality is there and this is your home.

 Whatever else the pioneer may take into his new life, I would suggest he take his Bahá’í library as it will do more to make him feel at home than anything else, he will need it constantly for comfort and reference and he will usually not